mengbinhao/jack-note/docs/english/NPR.md

 - 2020.3.31
   - inhibit vt
   - tangle n/v | tangled adj
-  - contest n/v | contestant n
+  - contest n/v | contestant n | contested

   > Let's get right to the heart of this
   > It was intended to be a sequenced process